Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers

 We selected closed-source LLMs readily accessible to users without technical expertise: GPT-4o, Claude~3.5 Sonnet, and Gemini~1.5 Pro.
 We also tried open-weights Llama~3.1 model but its empirical performance was not good at following long context instructions at the time of our study.
 Both human experts and LLMs were given the same task: write an excerpt of up to 450 words emulating the style and voice of one of 50 internationally acclaimed authors, including Nobel laureates, Booker Prize winners, and Pulitzer Prize winners, spanning multiple continents and cultures.
 Among others, our study includes Nobel laureates Han Kang and Annie Ernaux; Booker Prize winners Salman Rushdie, Margaret Atwood, and George Saunders; and Pulitzer Prize winners Junot Díaz and Marilynne Robinson.
+Beyond style emulation, our writing task requires originality under explicit content constraints.
+Although both AI and human writers received prompts with detailed content specifications, composing literary fiction/creative non-fiction still requires agency especially in deliberate choices of words, syntax, voice, and narrative framing to produce novel, coherent prose.
+Because literary fiction/creative non-fiction is inherently non-formulaic, the writing task extends beyond style imitation to creative composition, making it different from mere parody or pastiche.

 Our study examines shorter (up to 450-word) excerpts for two reasons.
 First, an excerpt of this length isolates the voice, style, and quality that writers must sustain across any longer work.
 Second, in its current form, an LLM cannot write long-form narratives that automatically balance coherence, quality, thematic consistency, and plot development across thousands of words.
 But it is merely a matter of time before LLMs reach that capacity.
-Even now, with human steering and iterative prompting, it is totally possible to produce long-form fiction and non-fiction using shorter model-generated excerpts.
+It should also be noted that human novel-writing is itself iterative and compositional, making excerpt-level quality a meaningful building block.
+With human steering and iterative prompting, it is feasible to produce long-form fiction and non-fiction using shorter model-generated excerpts.
 This is already happening in real life with startups such as Sudowrite or Genre Fiction publisher Inkitt~\cite{vara_ai_romance_factory_2025} specifically focusing on helping consumers write full books using AI.
-In self-publishing marketplaces such as Kindle, these AI-generated books have already gained popularity~\cite{jones_ai_knockoffs_2025, knibbs_scammy_ai_books_2024}.
+In self-publishing marketplaces such as Kindle, these AI-generated books have already gained popularity~\cite{alter2026romance, jones_ai_knockoffs_2025, knibbs_scammy_ai_books_2024}.